-Graduate courses valid for undergraduate registration
+9) Graduate courses valid for undergraduate registration

 Topic Details Qualification for registration: Refer to article 30 of Ewha regulation by laws Students must have completed more than 3 years of study(4 years for Architecture major in Engineering College and 5 years for Pharmacy College) and have a GPA higher than 3.30 up until to the previous semester.
 (Summer and winter sessions, study abroad and exchange programs are excluded.) ※ Requirements for completing school year may be found at Ewha homepage (Korean) → 학사안내→ 학사정보→ 졸업→ 학년수료 Period for registration Identical to the Ewha course registration, confirmation and change period.
-Registration must be completed within the specified period (09:00 Tues., March.
-2, 2021 - 15:00 Mon., March.
-8, 2021).
+Registration must be completed within the specified period.
+(09:00 Wed., Sep.
+1, 2021 - 15:00 Tues., Sep.
+7, 2021).
 Courses available for registration Refer to the graduate course schedule posted on the Comprehensive Class Schedule or Ewha homepage.
-How to register Fill in "Registration Form for Graduate Courses" at Ewha homep (Korean)→ 학사안내→ 통합 FAQ&서식자료→ 통합서식자료.
-After confirmation from your academic advisor, head of department an college dean, submit the registration form to the Registrar's Office (Pfe Hall 108).
-Possible number of credits from graduate courses Up to 12 credits from among courses specified as graduate courses by the major (department) during a student's period of attendance.
-Up to 6 credits may be recognized as credits needed for graduating or completing the undergraduate course.
-If the student goes on to graduate
+How to register Fill in "Registration Form for Graduate Courses" at Ewha homepage (Korean)→ 학사안내→ 통합 FAQ&서식자료→ 통합서식자료.
+After confirmation from your academic advisor, head of department and/or college dean, submit the registration form to the Registrar's Office (Pfeiffer Hall 108).
+Possible number of credits from graduate courses 1 Up to 12 credits from among courses specified as graduate courses by the major (department) during a student's period of attendance.

-Topic Details school, the remaining credits of up to 6 credits may be counted towards the credits needed for completing the graduate course.
+Topic Details 2 Up to 6 credits may be recognized as credits needed for graduat completing the undergraduate course.
+If the student goes on to graschool, the remaining credits of up to 6 credits may be counted towar credits needed for completing the graduate course.
 Courses listed as "not included as credits for graduating an undergraduate course" on the graduate course registration form will be counted as obtained credits and counted towards a student's GPA, but will not count as credits needed for graduation from the undergraduate program or completing a major.
 Students must make sure they take the correct credits needed to graduate.